mmbman/Katagiri/1980-01-19-BlueCliffRecordCase2Lecture1.md

 When you get there, when you get the real truth – how will you ask for more instruction?
 Do you want to get some more instruction from me?
 Do you understand?
 How can you get instruction?
 Because you are there already.

-If you get some information or instruction from there, it is already something picked up objectively, you can see.
+If you get some information or instruction from there, it is already something particular; objectively you can see [it].
 At that time, it is not truth.
-Truth is where it should be, right on the vehicle.
-It is very true Zen.
+You should be right on the vehicle.
+It is very pure Zen.

 At that time only, the [zazen](glossary#zazen) blooms.
 How can zazen touch [the] tip of the zazen by itself?
 No way.
 But if you see, even slightly, something *else* around zazen, it is something seen objectively, for you to touch.
 "You can touch" means, to get instruction or information from; zazen, chanting, gassho, whatever.

 So [Engo Zen Master](glossary#engo-kokugon) says, “When you get here, how will you ask for more instruction?”
 No way, no way.
 Nothing to get, any instruction.
 That means, you simply cannot continue, where you are, what you are doing.

 But – it’s really work.
 If you don’t know, you feel restless.
 This restlessness comes from your interest in Zen, understanding.
 The restlessness is a part of your life, so don’t worry; don’t be obsessed with restlessness.
 All you have to do is, just continue to do it.
 But finally, your life works pretty well.

 ##### 52:05

-And, “When you get here, how will you ask for more instruction?” then [adds]: “To say the word “[Buddha](glossary#buddha)” is trailing mud and dripping water…” If you use the word “Buddha,” it is still trailing mud and dripping water.
+And, “When you get here, how will you ask for more instruction?” – [Engo Zenji](glossary#engo-kokugon) says, “To say the word “[Buddha](glossary#buddha)” is trailing mud and dripping water…” If you use the word “Buddha,” it is still trailing mud and dripping water.

 Originally it says, sort of, “to drag yourself in mud and gargle yourself with water.”
 Can you imagine this?
 It looks like a sewer rat chased by the [cat](glossary#cat).
 Do you understand?
 Can you imagine?
 Let’s imagine sewer rat in sewer, and then cat comes in and tries to chase us.
 What’s happening?
 Can you imagine?
 Completely you are dragged, you drag yourself in mud, all over you’re mud, you become mud, covered with mud and dripping water.
 Anyway completely you are wet, you get wet, with bad(?) water.
-So, covered with mud, that means gargle yourself with water.
+Sort of covered with mud, so that means gargle yourself with water.

-But even though to say the word “[Buddha](glossary#buddha)” immediately you are covered with mud, just like a sewer rat.
-I mean, you enjoy very much, “Yes, I understand Buddha.”
+But even to say the word “[Buddha](glossary#buddha),” immediately you are covered with mud, just like a sewer rat.
+And then you enjoy [it] very much: “Yes, I understand Buddha.”
 But where is the Buddha?
 You don’t know.

-And even so, to say the word “[Buddha](glossary#buddha)” is trailing mud and dripping water, “to say the word ‘Ch’an’” - that means Zen; to say the word Zen or Ch’an“is a face full of shame.”
-But even though you say “Zen” it’s really full of shame.
-Zen is embarrassed in this world…really shame… Completely based on words?
+So, to say the word “[Buddha](glossary#buddha)” is trailing mud and dripping water, “to say the word ‘Ch’an’” - that means Zen; to say the word Zen or Ch’an – “is a face full of shame.”
+Even though you say “Zen,” it’s really full of shame.
+Zen is based in this world… *[unintelligible]*… Completely based on words?
 Forget it.

-People say anything is stupid, that’s okay… In Nichiren - do you know Nichiren, … Buddhist school?
-She criticized Zen.
-“Zen is a subtly(?) created devil.”
-Creating a devil?
-Somebody says, Zen is pretty ???, Zen is pretty idealistic(?), … lots of criticism, don’t you think? ???? … “Zen is ridiculous.”
-Past criticism(?), because Zen is freedom, free.
-Freedom is… do you know the freedom?
-Freedom is free state of being, which appears in many ways, in many situations.
-But it doesn’t bother, only appears.
-It is never contaminated by a certain conditions.
+If people say anything stupid, that’s okay.
+In Nichiren [Buddhism] – do you know [Nichiren](glossary#nichiren), founder of [the Nichiren] Buddhist school?
+He criticized Zen: “Zen is [something created by a] devil.”
+I don’t think so.
+[Created by] a devil?

+Somebody [else] says, Zen is pretty intellectual, Zen is pretty idealistic … lots of criticism, don’t you think? *(unintelligible)* “Zen is ridiculous.”
+Lots of criticism, because Zen is freedom, free.
+Freedom is… do you know freedom?
+Freedom is [a] free state of being, which appears in many ways, in many situations, but it doesn’t bother us, only appears.
+It is never contaminated by a certain condition.
 It always appears under certain conditions, but it’s never contaminated by ideas.
-That is freedom.
-That’s why Zen is … if you use a particular term, “Zen,” it’s very shameful, because immediately you can see that idea of denomination.
-That’s why … says, “to say the Ch’an is a face full of shame.”
+That is what is called freedom.
+That’s why … if you use a particular term, “Zen,” it’s very shameful, because immediately you can see that idea of denomination.
+That’s why [Engo Zenji](glossary#engo-kokugon) says, “to say the Ch’an is a face full of shame.”

 ##### 57:02

-“Superior people who have studied for a long time do not wait for it to be said;” well he doesn’t explain, because from moment to moment his life must be alive, so even though he doesn’t say what his life is… very zen.
-Well, if you want to perform gymnastics, anyway, you should jump into it, right now actually, throw away yourself into it.
-This is point.
-You cannot wait for the chance to be ??? about.
+“Superior people who have studied for a long time do not wait for it to be said;” – well he doesn’t explain, because from moment to moment his life must be alive.
+So even though he doesn’t say [it], his life is really zen.

+Well, if you want to perform gymnastics, you should jump into it, right now actually, throw away yourself into it.
+This is [the] point.
+You cannot wait for the chance to be *[unintelligible]*.

 ##### 58:00

 “latecoming beginners simply must investigate and apprehend it.”
-Well, if you are ??? … this is very important point.
+Well, if you are a beginner, how should [you] do it?
+This is a very important point.

 That is the pointer.
-And then, the main case:
+And then, the main case: ...

-##### end of recording
+##### 58:33 end of recording

 ---
 [Next Talk: Blue Cliff Record: Case 2 – Lecture 2](1980-01-20-BlueCliffRecordCase2Lecture2#0)